 Something to be aware of – some veterinary practices will print your pet’s history on an in-house system – this will NOT be accepted as sufficient proof of treatments, tests, or vaccinations.

-This is a document required by most destinations outside of Europe and America and is also required for any unaccompanied pets travelling from the UK to the EU.
+This is a document required by most destinations outside of Europe and America and is also required for any unaccompanied pet travel to Europe.
 Each country has its own specific DEFRA export health certificate and this is drawn up by the UK government to match the countries importing conditions.
 These certificates need to be signed off by a UK government-approved vet prior to your pet’s travel.
 The document is applied for well in advance of your pet’s flight and is then posted directly from DEFRA’s office to your nominated vet, about a week or so before the flight.
 The certificate is then filled in, signed, dated and stamped by your vet at your pet’s final health check-up before the flight.
 Final check-up timings will vary and health certificate requirements will vary – you can visit DEFRA’s website to download the certificate specific to each destination here.

 PBS Pet Travel can apply for a DEFRA Export Health certificate and arrange for it to be posted to your chosen vet or, we can arrange for this to be sent to our airport vet, where your pet can then visit for its final health check prior to the flight.

 Most destinations outside of Europe and America will require you to have an import permit or license issued for your pet and this is issued by the country of import.
 So for example if your pet is travelling from the UK to Hong Kong, you will apply to the relevant authorities in Hong Kong for this to be issued.